XYCynthiaT/cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Xinyu Tang is a PhD in nutritional biology at UCD, working with Dr. Angela Zivkovic.
 She is a motivated researcher insterest in Alzheimer's Disease and using computation methods to dissect the disease.
-Her expertise spans from data analysis of multi-omics data to the application of state-of-art deep learning model on object detection and quantification on transmission electron microscopy inages.
+Her expertise spans from data analysis of multi-omics data to the application of state-of-art deep learning model on object detection and quantification on transmission electron microscopy images.
 {style="text-align: justify;"}